Grass, weeds and shrubs

 Weed treatment programme

-The Highway weed treatment for 2024 has started.
+The second highway weed treatment for 2024 has started.
 We will be carrying out main 4 treatments to footpaths and gullies this year and the list of wards below are shown in the order of treatment with a completion date for each ward.
+The last few treatment dates at the end of the first treatment have been left so that you can estimate when the growth should have died.

 Find out what ward your road is in: